-Community Connect is simple: Three Good Cause Groups one from each of the three geographic areas covering the Lakes and Dales area (Cumbria, Weardale and Northumberland) will receive a financial award of up to £5,000 following a vote by Scotmid members.
+Community Connect is simple: Three Good Cause Groups one from each of the three geographic areas covering the Lakes and Dales trading area (Cumbria, Weardale and Northumberland) will receive a financial award of up to £5,000 following a vote by Scotmid members.
 The two runner-up groups will each receive £2,000.

 Scotmid members living in the Lakes and Dales area collect one Community Connect vote every time they shop in store.
 They then use their votes to determine the size of the award that each Good Cause Group receives.